What is a ticketing system? (+3 ways companies use them)

 How a ticketing system works

-A ticketing system creates a ticket or a record of every support interaction.
+A ticketing system creates a support ticket or a record of every support interaction.

 Say a customer wants to reset their account password but doesn’t receive an email with the reset instructions.
 They contact your business on one of your support channels.
 When the customer reaches out, the ticketing system creates a ticket that contains relevant information about the customer, such as their: